jkrogager/VoigtFit/docs/index.rst

 Recent updates
 --------------

+New in version 3.21.4
+  Added SiII* 1265 line to the line list.

 New in version 3.21.3
   Small bugfixed in the fitting of relative offsets between spectra.
 Also updated the atomic data for CrII 2056.
   Included an icon for the documentation website.